rcruzper/express-actuator/README.md

 [![Known Vulnerabilities](https://snyk.io/test/npm/express-actuator/badge.svg)](https://snyk.io/test/npm/express-actuator)
 [![Dependencies Status](https://david-dm.org/rcruzper/express-actuator.svg)](https://david-dm.org/rcruzper/express-actuator)

 This middleware creates a series of endpoints to help you monitor and manage your application when it's pushed to production.
+It's useful when you run your application on kubernetes and you are in need of endpoints for [readiness/liveness](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) probe.

 It is based on [Spring Boot Actuator](http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#production-ready) and the [healthcheck-ping](https://github.com/holidaycheck/healthcheck-ping) module by Mathias Schreck.